 What has been your greatest obstacle in this industry or with your business to date – and how have you overcome it?

 No main issues for me, since I’m sort of on the periphery of the cannabis industry.
 Prop 64 meant people from other states or countries could come to class, so that was helpful, even if it carried with it some major disadvantages.

 What is your vision for women in this industry?

-I always offer a first class free to women in the industry.
-It’s my way of supporting, and making clear that there is, a sisterhood.
+For the first decade of offering Ganja Yoga I offered the first class free to women in the industry.
+It was my way of supporting, and making clear that there is, a sisterhood.
 This is the one major industry where many women are able to take executive positions.
 We can maintain healthy quality of life and balance if we keep the industry women-centric.
 I’m so excited to be a part of it and to know so many successful, powerful, inspiring sisters.